bryanwweber/orbital-mechanics-notes/time-since-periapsis-and-keplers-equation/universal-variables.md

 where $f(\chi^{+})$ is the solution of Kepler's equation with the $\chi^{+}$ value.

 ::::{note}
-Prussing and Conway {cite}`Prussing2013`, citing Conway {cite}`Conway1986` suggest that faster convergence in the solution of Kepler's equation can be achieved by using the [**Laguerre algorithm**](https://en.wikipedia.org/wiki/Laguerre%27s_method), rather than Newton's algorithm.
+@Prussing2013, citing @Conway1986, suggest that faster convergence in the solution of Kepler's equation can be achieved by using the [**Laguerre algorithm**](https://en.wikipedia.org/wiki/Laguerre%27s_method), rather than Newton's algorithm.
 Another advantage of the Laguerre algorithm is that it is relatively insensitive to the value of the initial guess.

 The Laguerre algorithm can be implemented as:

 :::{math}
-:label:
+:label: eq:laguerre-algorithm
 \chi_{i + 1} = \chi_{i} - \frac{n f(\chi_i)}{f'(\chi_i) \pm \sqrt{\left(n - 1\right)^2 \left[f'(\chi_i)\right]^2 - n\left(n - 1\right) f(\chi_i)f''(\chi_i)}}
 :::